-Push the EDIT key, then the ALGORITHM soft button, which brings up the Algorithm Edit screen.
+• Push the EDIT key, then the Algorithm soft button, which brings up the Algorithm Edit screen.
 This holds all the parameters for the current algorithm, in up to ten "pages" of up to eight parameters apiece.
-(The highlighted downarrow to the right of these pages shows that there are more pages below the screen; these pages can be reached by scrolling with the Navigation Arrow keys - or, if you know the number of the page you want, entering that number on the Numeric Keypad.)
+(The highlighted down-arrow to the right of these pages shows that there are more pages below the screen; these pages can be reached by scrolling with the Navigation Arrow keys - or, if you know the number of the page you want, entering that number on the Numeric Keypad.)

-- Pick the parameter you need from this menu by navigating to it, which will highlight it. - Press the Options soft button.
-This changes the soft buttons to "SELECT" (used for selecting algorithms), "V-PAGE" (for assigning parameters to faders), and "J-STICK" (for assigning parameters to the joystick.), and the soft-button background will change to yellow.
-See Figure 4-21.
+- Pick the parameter you need from this menu by navigating to it , which will highlight it. - Press the Options soft button.
+This changes the soft buttons to Select (used for selecting algorithms), V-Page (for assigning parameters to faders), and J-Stick (for assigning parameters to the joystick), and the soft-button background will change to yellow.
+See Fig. 4-39.

-Note: In Edit mode, the parameters and settings on the Scribble Strip are not a V-Page.
-They are the selected algorithm edit page, i.e., the row whose number is highlighted, in larger characters for easier reading.
+In Edit mode, the parameters and settings on the Scribble Strip are not a V-Page.
+They are the selected algorithm edit page - the row whose number is highlighted in larger characters for easier reading.